timrogers/amex/README.md

 the previous unknown internal API used by American Express for their "Amex UK" iPhone app.
 I suspect it works elsewhere, but I haven't tested.

+This allows you to fetch the details of all the cards on your American Express login, as well as the most recent statement's transactions.

 ### Changelog

 __v0.1.0__ - Original version
 __v0.2.0__ - Support for multiple American Express cards, parsing using Nokogiri
+__v0.3.0__ - Adds support for loading the transactions from the most recent statement (but it's broken because I forgot to change something from testing :( ) __v0.3.1__ - Working version of v0.3.0 that will successfully load transactions from the most recent statement

 ### Usage